Last updated: 2026-01-27

 To export supplier bill periods retrospectively, proceed as follows:

-A new window opens, where it is possible to log in with a regular Fortnox username and password.
+If you are not already logged in to Fortnox, a new window will open where you log in with your usual Fortnox username and password.
 If authentication is successful, the export will start.

 The web window with the text “Close this window” can be closed at any time, it will not interfere with the supplier bill export.